HobbesUnleashed/timers/README.md

 ### GitHub Pages

-GitHub Pages used to deploy live version of the website.
+GitHub Pages used to deploy live version of the website
 1. Log in to GitHub and locate [GitHub Repository Rack 'n' Beard shot timers](https://github.com/HobbesUnleashed/timers)
-2. At the top of the Repository(not the main navigation) locate "Settings" button on the menu.
+2. At the top of the Repository(not the main navigation) locate "Settings" button on the menu
-3. Scroll down the Settings page until you locate "GitHub Pages".
+3. Scroll down the Settings page until you locate "GitHub Pages"
-4. Under "Source", click the dropdown menu "None" and select "Main" and click "Save".
+4. Under "Source", click the dropdown menu "None" and select "Main" and click "Save"
-5. The page will automatically refresh.
+5. The page will automatically refresh
-6. Scroll back to locate the now-published site [link](https://hobbesunleashed.github.io/timers/) in the "GitHub Pages" section.
+6. Scroll back to locate the now-published site [link](https://hobbesunleashed.github.io/timers/) in the "GitHub Pages" section

 ### Forking the GitHub Repository

 By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

 1. Log in to GitHub and locate [GitHub Repository Rack 'n' Beard shot timers](https://github.com/HobbesUnleashed/timers)
-2. At the top of the Repository(under the main navigation) locate "Fork" button.
+2. At the top of the Repository(under the main navigation) locate "Fork" button
-3. Now you should have a copy of the original repository in your GitHub account.
+3. Now you should have a copy of the original repository in your GitHub account

 ### Local Clone

 1. Log in to GitHub and locate [GitHub Repository Rack 'n' Beard shot timers](https://github.com/HobbesUnleashed/timers)
 2. Under the repository name click "Clone or download"
-3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown
 4. Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the location where you want the cloned directory to be made
-6. Type `git clone` and then paste The URL copied in the step 3.
+6. Type `git clone` and then paste The URL copied in the step 3
-7. Press Enter and your local clone will be created.
+7. Press Enter and your local clone will be created

 ---